mbradds/pipeline-profiles/readme.md

 ### AVA unit tests (front end)

 Test coverage is pretty low right now.
-Mainly focussing on major r-usable functionality in `src/modules/util.js` and major calcualtions done on the front end like the five year average.
+Mainly focussing on major re-usable functionality in `src/modules/util.js` and major calcualtions done on the front end like the five year average.
 I would like to move more general/pure functions to `src/modules/util.js` so that they can be tested easier.

 ```bash
 npm run test-frontend